 It might seem contradictory, given that everything slows down in the garden during the winter months, but the start of winter is actually an important time to get some maintenance jobs done out in the patch.
-Here are four tasks worth doing, before you go into hibernation along with your plants.
+Lisa Davis runs through four tasks worth doing, before you go into hibernation along with your plants.

 Rake and tidy